jumpjack/ChoplifterReverseWithAI/others/readme.md

 0835: 4C 00 01  JMP $0100   ; Salta all'indirizzo $0100
 ```

-Loader copies next 256 bytes (0x0838-0x0937) to 0x0100-0x01ff then jumps to 0x0100, which will contain this (relocated) code; here below is reported this code, in its original position and relocated:
+Loader copies block 0x0838-0x0937 (256 bytes) to 0x0100-0x01ff then jumps to 0x0100, which will contain the (relocated) code; here below is reported this code, in its original position and relocated:

 ```
 Originale                             |   Rilocato a $0100